 - 1 lb. ground beef or ground turkey

 - 1 small onion diced

 - 2 teaspoons flour

 - 2 teaspoons salt

 - 8 oz shredded cheddar cheese

-- Add the noodles and milk.
-Stir.
+Add the elbow noodles and milk.
+Stir well.

 - Remove from heat and stir in the cheddar cheese.